-As part of the NICE guidelines for nutrition screening, most hospitals and care settings are now routinely checking whether someone is malnourished or at risk of malnourishment.
+As part of the NICE Clinical Guideline 32 for Adult Nutrition Support and its' associated NICE Quality Standard 24 where the recommendations included nutrition screening for malnutrition risk in all care settings, most hospitals and care settings are now routinely checking whether someone is malnourished or at risk of malnourishment.

 This is especially the case when people are admitted into a setting.
 This is of course very welcome progress and helps us understand the prevalence of malnutrition.